 While they may still hold responsibility for issues like legal compliance, employee relations and other regulatory requirements, the administrative burden associated with these tasks should be reduced to ensure a stronger focus on proactive People strategies.
 These, and many other tasks traditionally handled by HR may be better assigned to line managers, handed over to the employees themselves, automated, or simply eliminated.

-Find out how Learn Amp can help you reduce the work load of your People team, allow your employees to self-serve their own learning content, and collaborate more effectively even when working remotely.
+Find out how Learn Amp can help you reduce the work load of your People team, allow your employees to self-serve their own online education, and collaborate more effectively even when working remotely.